 __________.
 Empire of Fortune: Crowns, Colonies, and Tribes in the Seven Years War in America.
 New York: Norton, 1988.

-Jennings, Francis (ed.), et alias.
-The History and Culture of Iroquois Diplomacy: An Interdisciplinary Guide to the Treaties of the Six Nations and Their League.
-Syracuse, N.Y.: Syracuse U P, 1985.
+Jennings, Francis (ed.), et al. The History and Culture of Iroquois Diplomacy: An Interdisciplinary Guide to the Treaties of the Six Nations and Their League.
+Syracuse, N.Y.: Syracuse University Press, 1985.

-Johansen, Bruce Elliott and Barbara Alice Mann.
+Johansen, Bruce Elliott and Barbara Alice Mann, eds.
 Encyclopedia of the Haudenosaunee (Iroquois Confederacy).
 Westport, Ct.: Greenwood, 2000.

 Jones, Dorothy V. License for Empire: Colonialism by Treaty in Early America.
-Chicago: U Chicago P, 1982.
+Chicago: University of Chicago Press, 1982.

 Lawrence, D.H.
-Studies on Classic American Literature.
+Studies in Classic American Literature.
 New York: Penguin, 1964.

 Mann, Barbara Alice.
 Iroquoian Women: The Ganowisas.
 New York: Peter Lang, 2000.